- Cot available

 It has been decorated and equipped to a very high standard and provides comfortable and welcoming accommodation.

-The kitchen is well-equipped and has a cosy dining area, while the sitting room benefits from an open fire, making this a really relaxing space after a busy day exploring this stunning area.
+The kitchen is well-equipped and has a cosy dining area, making this a really relaxing space after a busy day exploring this stunning area.

 There are two bedrooms providing comfortable accommodation for up to four people and a spacious bathroom.

 The town is only a few minutes walk and provides a variety of shops, restaurants and pubs.

 The region is a paradise for outdoor pursuits with golf, fishing, walking, cycling and bird watching to name but a few.